CRATES FOR UKRAINE

 Joyfully - yes!
 The MTW Lviv team is receiving and sending aid in connection with the Evangelical Presbyterian Church of Ukraine (EPCU) and to the neediest communities across war-torn Ukraine.
 MTW hopes to accompany this aid with personal engagement and sowing the seeds of long-term gospel community.

-What is the deadline to register with CFU and how soon do crates need to be delivered to Dallas or Chattanooga?
+What is the deadline to register with CFU and how soon do crates need to be delivered to a LOCAL DROP POINT (LDP)?

-The need is urgent.
+The need is urgent!
 Please pack and deliver your crates ASAP.
-We would like for you to register your participation ASAP and to deliver your crates no later than March 16, 2023.
-We will close registration on March 1, 2023.
+We would like for you to register your participation ASAP and to deliver your crates to a LDP no later than November 21, 2023.
+We will close registration on Nov 10, 2023.
+As soon as we reach ~200 crates in either of our primary warehouses, we can have them transported to Ukraine.

 Where is aid delivered in Ukraine and how is aid helping?